AdaHOP: Fast and Accurate Low-Precision Training via Outlier-Pattern-Aware Rotation: Preliminary: Low-Precision Training and Inner Hadamard Transformation

-This transformation preserves the exact product in infinite precision, since $A H_k \cdot H_k^\top B = A (H_k H_k^\top) B = AB$.
-It effectively maps $A$ and $B$ from the value domain to the frequency domain by mixing values along the shared dimension \cite{HOT, yang2023efficient}, thereby smoothing the columns of $A$ and the rows of $B$ and mitigating the impact of outliers.
+In infinite precision, this transformation preserves the product exactly since $(AH_k)(H_k^\top B) = AB$.
+Under quantization, its benefit comes from mixing values along the shared dimension before quantization: $AH_k$ smooths the columns of $A$, while $H_k^\top B$ smooths the rows of $B$, which can reduce quantization error when the smoothing direction is aligned with the operands' outlier structures~\cite{HOT, yang2023efficient}.